FredrikBakken/predicting-molecular-properties/README.md

 ## 🎈 Usage <a name="usage"></a>
-Run the notebook, tweak hyper-parameters, change up the data, see where it goes.
+Run the notebook notebooks/main.iypnb, tweak hyper-parameters, change up the data, see where it goes.
 This repository can also be used as a basis for a completely different problem and dataset.

 ## ⛏️ Built Using <a name = "built_using"></a>